How To Change date Of Birth in NADRA CNIC

 Deponent.

-Verified on Oath at Rawalpindi On this Day of July 2018.
+Verified on Oath at Rawalpindi On this Day in July 2024.
 That the above deposition is true and correct to the best of my knowledge and belief.

 Deponent